The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Problem Statement

 \subsection{Research Questions}

 When a developer provides a default configuration for its software system, one should ensure it will perform at best for a large panel of inputs.
 That is, this configuration will be near-optimal whatever the input.
-Hence, an hidden assumption is that two performance distributions over two different inputs are somehow related and close.
-In its simplest form, there could be a linear relationship between these two distributions: they simply increase or decrease with each other.
+Hence, a hidden assumption is that two performance distributions over two different inputs are somehow related and close.
+In its simplest form, there could be a linear relationship between these two distributions: they simply increase or decrease with each other. \textbf{RQ$_{\mathbf{1}}$ - \rqcorr} To answer this, we compute and compare performance distributions of different inputs.
+For software systems, unstable performance distributions across inputs induce that their optimal configuration change with their inputs.
+In particular, the default configuration should be adapted according to their input data.

-But software performance are influenced by the configuration options \eg the energy \performance{consumption} \cite{10.1145/3106195.3106214}.
+But configuration options influence software performance, \eg the energy \performance{consumption} \cite{10.1145/3106195.3106214}.
 An option is called influential for a performance when its values have a strong effect on this performance \cite{jamshidi2018, Dorn2020}.
-For example, developers might wonder whether the option they add to a configurable software has an influence on its performance.
+For example, developers might wonder whether the option they add to a configurable system has an influence on its performance.
 However, is an option identified as influential for some inputs still influential for other inputs?
 If not, it would become both tedious and time-consuming to find influential options on a per-input basis.
 Besides, it is unclear whether activating an option is always worth it in terms of performance; an option could improve the overall performance while reducing it for few inputs.
-If so, users may wonder which options to enable to improve software performance based on their input data.
+If so, users may wonder which options to enable to improve software performance based on their input data. \textbf{RQ$_{\mathbf{2}}$ - \rqfeature} In this question, we quantify how the effects and importance of software options change with input data.
+If this change is significant, tuning these options to optimize performance should be adapted to the current input.

 $RQ_{1}$ and $RQ_{2}$ study how inputs affect (1) performance distributions and (2) the effects of different configuration options.
 However, the performance distributions could change in a negligible way, without affecting the software user's experience.
-Before concluding on the real impact of the input sensitivity, it is necessary to quantify how much this performance changes from one input to another.
+Before concluding on the real impact of the input sensitivity, it is necessary to quantify how much this performance changes from one input to another. \textbf{RQ$_{\mathbf{3}}$ - \rqimpact} In particular, we estimate the loss in performance when configuring a software while ignoring the input sensitivity to inputs.
+To put it more positively, this loss is also the potential gain, in terms of performance, to tune a software system for its input data.